View all methods

 Name Type Description

-merge_commit_shas Array<Text> An array of commit SHA strings being deployed, used for attributing deploys to pull requests.
+merge_commit_shas Array<Text> A JSON array of commit SHA strings being deployed, used for attributing deploys to pull requests.
 Each commit SHA should be 7—40 chars.
+Do not send an object or brace-delimited list such as {"sha_1", "sha_2"}.

 Example: